Nordgold cancellation rattles resurgent Russian IPO market

 Projections by UBS earlier this year suggested listing volumes could hit $10 billion by the year-end as Russia joins in a bonanza that has lifted stock market debuts to record levels around the globe.

+On Monday, Russian private health clinic operator European Medical Centre announced Moscow IPO plans which financial market sources earlier estimated could bring around $500 million.

-Retailer Familia is considering a U.S. IPO, while state-owned Otkritie bank has said it is aiming for a 2022 debut.
+Retailer Familia is considering a U.S. IPO, sources have said, while state-owned Otkritie bank has said it is aiming for a 2022 debut.

 For interactive version: https://tmsnrt.rs/3vWCqXQ